What To Do If You Are Stopped By Police

 Remember that it’s always your right to ask why you are being stopped and to contact a lawyer before answering any questions or consenting to the police requests.

-If you are in need of legal assistance, call Filkow Law today.
+If you are in need of legal assistance, or would like more information regarding your basic rights when dealing with the police in Canada, call Filkow Law today.
 Our lawyers have over 50 years of experience in the BC Criminal Court system and can help.